 Founded in 1854, Taylor of Old Bond Street (also referred to as TOBS), is a staple in the men’s grooming world – especially their Sandalwood Shaving Cream, which I will be reviewing today.

-While I will be testing this shaving cream with a safety razor, this shaving cream is compatible with all razor types including a cartridge, disposable, and straight razor.
+While I will be testing it with a safety razor, this shaving cream is compatible with all razor types including a cartridge, disposable, and straight razor.

 Here are a few important details about this review you should be aware of:

 - This is not a sponsored post.
 I don’t accept sponsored posts.

 - Just like you, I paid out-of-pocket for the shaving cream.

 - This article contains affiliate links which are used to cover operational expenses.